サクサク読めて、アプリ限定の機能も多数!

 Building load test infrastructure is tricky and poses many questions.
 How can we identify performance regressions in newly deployed builds, given the overhead of spinning up test clients?
 To gather the most representative results, should we load test at our peak hours or when there’s a lull?
 How do we incentivize engineers to invest time in load testing, especially when environment setup is time c

-Rafael Elvira Staff Software Engineer, Infrastructure On September 30th 2021, Slack had an outage that impacted less than 1% of our online user base, and lasted for 24 hours.
+On September 30th 2021, Slack had an outage that impacted less than 1% of our online user base, and lasted for 24 hours.
 This outage was the result of our attempt to enable DNSSEC — an extension intended to secure the DNS protocol, required for FedRAMP Moderate — but which ultimately led to a series of unfortunate events.
-The internet relies ve
+The internet relies very heavily on the Domain Name System (DNS) protocol.
+D

 A deep dive on how we crafted an order of magnitude change in our spend (10x reduction compared to baseline growth) over the last two years with iterative understanding and changes in Slack’s Continuous Integration (CI) infrastructure.
 Slack is an integral part of where work happens for teams across the world, and our work in the Core Development Engineering department supports engineers throughou